groverrhimanshu/Lang-Translator/README.md

 # Lang-Translator
 A flexible free translator.
 With different languages in a simple way using multiple translators.
-Translate Your Language
+Translate Your Language You can translate to any language for free.
 # For windows
 pip install python3 -y